Pixel-95/SolarCell_DiodeModel_Fitting/README.md

 ## Program for Fitting experimental IV curves by Single-Diode equivalent-Circuit Model

+### Installing
+You only need to download the executable file `./bin/Debug/SolarCell_DiodeModel_Fitting.exe` within this repository and run it on your windows computer.
+`.NET Framework 4.8` will be required to run it.

 ### Main Window
 This easy-to-use script reads experimentally measured current-voltage data by copy and paste and fits a single-diode equivalent-circuit model to this data via the implicit diode equation.
 <p align="center">